 The decision table considers the uncertainty in 'states of nature' regarding natural mortality rates (M) for females and males, which is a departure from the 2007 assessment.
-The 2007 decision table considered uncertainty in both natural mortality rates and past catches and this approach produced very extreme high and low states.
-The decision table here uses three states of nature based on the natural mortality prior and observations of maximum age for female and male arrowtooth flounder.
+The 2007 decision table considered uncertainty in natural mortality rates for both sexes and past catches and this approach produced very extreme high and low states.
+The decision table here uses three states of nature based on the natural mortality prior and observations of maximum age for female and male Arrowtooth Flounder.

 In developing the states of nature, we attempted to provide high and low states that each represented about 25% of the probability space, with the base model representing the other 50%.
-To do this, when considering uncertainty in a single parameter, it is common to set the high and low states at the 12.5% and 87.5% quantiles of the prior distribution (or other measure of uncertainty distribution) for that parameter, which corresponds to points 1.15 standard deviations from the median.
+To do this, when considering uncertainty in a single parameter, it is common to set the high and low states at the 12.5% and 87.5% quantiles of the prior distribution (or other measure of uncertainty distribution) for that parameter, which corresponds to points 1.15 standard deviations from the median, the best estimate.
 In the natural mortality prior the data used in its development through meta-analysis were subject to error, implying that the prior included both variability in the relationship between maximum age and M and error in the estimates of maximum age and M that inform the prior.
 We assumed half of the variance in the relationship was due to this error and therefore used M values for the high and low states that were $\pm 1.15 \times 0.707 \times SD$ from the median (in log space).

-The three states of nature were therefore: (1) the low state (female M = 0.15, male M = 0.21), (2) the base case (female M = 0.216, male M = 0.30), and (3) the high state (female M = 0.31, male M = 0.43).
-ABC catch streams were developed from each of these states of nature for 2019 through 2028, assuming ACL catches are removed in 2017 and 2018, a P of 0.45 and a category 1 stock designation.
+The three states of nature were therefore: (1) the low state (female $M = 0.15 \text{ yr}^{-1}$, male $M = 0.21 \text{ yr}^{-1}$), (2) the base case (female $M = 0.216 \text{ yr}^{-1}$, male $M = 0.30 \text{ yr}^{-1}$), and (3) the high state (female $M = 0.31 \text{ yr}^{-1}$, male $M = 0.43 \text{ yr}^{-1}$).
+ABC catch streams were developed from each of these states of nature for 2019 through 2028, assuming ACL catches are removed in 2017 and 2018, a P of 0.40, and a Category 2 stock designation (sigma = 0.72).
 These catch streams are applied to each state of nature, with the results highlighting the uncertainty in the absolute scale of the stock and the impact of assuming one state when another is true.

 Table h.
-Decision table for arrowtooth flounder based on status quo catches during 2017 and 2018, projected catches for 2019-2028, and alternative assumptions about the female and male natural mortality rates (see text for details).
+Decision table for Arrowtooth Flounder based on status quo catches during 2017 and 2018, projected catches for 2019-2028, and alternative assumptions about the female and male natural mortality rates (see text for details).
 Columns range over low, mid, and high states of nature, and rows range over catch streams from those states of nature.
-ABCs are based upon the assumptions that $P^=0.45$ and $\sigma=0.36$ for a category 1 designation, and the ACLs are taken in 2017 (13,804mt) and 2018 (13,743mt).
+ABCs are based on the assumptions that $P^=0.40$ and $\sigma=0.72$ for a Category 2 designation, and the ACLs are taken in 2017 (13,804mt) and 2018 (13,743mt).